This blog was first published in 2020 and updated on December 8, 2021.

 - Red for formulas with external links to another file.

-Format numbers as follows:
+Format numbers are as follows:

 - Currency symbols: Used for monetary values in financial models and reports; the correct format to select is Accounting with the relevant symbol.
 Generally, use the symbol only on the first and last rows to avoid cluttering the spreadsheet.
 Typically, P&L, balance sheets and cash flows follow this format.